thundervox/thundervox.github.io/081/yabasic/markdown/the-yabasic-program-under-windows.md

 Once, yabasic has been set up correctly, there are three ways to start it:

-1. *Right click on your desktop:* The desktop menu appears with a submenu named new.
+1. *Right click on your desktop:* The desktop menu appears with a submenu named *new*.
 From this submenu choose yabasic.
 This will create a new icon on your desktop.
 If you right click on this icon, its [context menu](#the-context-menu) will appear; choose Execute to execute the program.
-2. As a variant of the way described above, you may simply create a file with the ending .yab (e.g. with your favorite editor).
+2. As a variant of the way described above, you may simply create a file with the ending *```.yab```* (e.g. with your favorite editor).
 Everything else then works as described above.
-3. From the start-menu: Choose yabasic from your start-menu.
+3. *From the start-menu:* Choose yabasic from your start-menu.
 A console-window will open and you will be asked to type in your program.
-Once you are finished, you need to type return twice, and yabasic will parse and execute your program.
+Once you are finished, you need to type ```return``` twice, and yabasic will parse and execute your program.

 ### Note

-This is not the preferred way of starting yabasic !
-Simply because the program, that you have typed, can not be saved and will be lost inevitably !
-There is no such thing as a save-command and therefore no way to conserve the program, that you have typed.
+This is *not* the preferred way of starting yabasic !
+Simply because the program, that you have typed, *can not be saved* and will be lost inevitably !
+There is no such thing as a ```save```-command and therefore no way to conserve the program, that you have typed.
 This mode is only intended for quick hacks, and short programs.

 ## Options